alistair-mclean/microCounter/README.md

 The name of the organism - used for output files.

 ### Color Thresholds
 The low and high of the color values which represent a potential organism.
 Used for filtering, and counting organisms.
+THIS IS CURRENTLY BEING REDISGNED - DON'T WORRY!

 #### 1. Press either the low or high color button.
 (Seen highlighted in blue)
 ![Color Select](https://github.com/alistair-mclean/microCounter/blob/master/res/selectColor.png?raw=true)